postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/developing-an-api/adding-api-elements.md

 To add an element, it must be in the same workspace as your API.
 The element will inherit the [roles and permissions](/docs/collaborating-in-postman/roles-and-permissions/) of the API you are adding it to.

 > When you add a collection or environment, an independent copy of it is added to the API.
 The copy in the API will no longer be in sync with the original.
-If you move or delete an API, any collections or environments linked to the API are moved or deleted with it.
+If you move or delete an API, any collections or environments contained within the API are moved or deleted with it.

 ## Contents